roseengineering/csgstep/README.md

 **returns** a new Solid object

 <code>Solid.<b>union</b>(self, solid)</code>
 Union this solid with another Solid object.
-The method uses BOPAlgo\_MakerVolume() to perform the union.
 **solid** Solid object to merge with
 **returns** a new Solid object